kdlyit/IntoGitHub/_posts/0000-01-03-Rosangela.md

 ---
 layout: slide
-title: "Welcome to our slide deck!"
+title: "Rosangela's slide for slide deck!!"
 ---

 Use the right arrow to begin!